EdenWise/hjcrc/HJCSIC.md

 One particular misfit became so disadvantaged a female was forced to react.
 She was a family member.
 She also had some inclusion.
-SHE MAY HAVE PERPETUATED HIS SITUATION.
+She had some cause in his situation.
 She learned if she repeated[^repeated] the ridicules done to her offspring that she got respect from those that did them.
 She did many ridicules, other people joined in and ridiculed like her, and she eventually got power.
 She created an ethical code and warned people away from selfishness.
 The less fortunate got attention and help.
-An age of peace was prevailed.
+An age of peace prevailed.
 The seer (the ancestor's supervisor), so self-deserving, got "crafty"